The Other Coraline Halloween Makeup Look

 If you’re not familiar with the film (or book), Coraline, then I recommend you give it a watch!
 It’s a children’s film, but honestly, it’s quite creepy!!
 I read the book on a flight home a few years ago and was totally creeped out by Neil Gaiman’s narrative, even though I was surrounded by people.
 The book is quite a bit scarier, in my opinion, than the film, but the film is still good and the story is generally the same.

-The basic breakdown of the story is that Coraline and her parents move into a new house and she discovers a locked door.
+The story: Coraline and her parents move into a new house and she discovers a locked door.
 Her mother tells her it probably doesn’t lead to anywhere, but Coraline becomes entranced by the idea of what lies behind the door.

 Annoyed by the fact that she’s had to leave her old friends behind for a new town and a new house, she wakes up one night to wander around the house and tries the door.
 She finds that this time the door is open.
 When she walks through the door, she finds that it leads to an entirely other life where everything is the same, but not, and she can do whatever she likes thanks to her “other mother” who has buttons on her eyes.
 I’ll leave it at that, but definitely give it a watch!